Shadow Stock Portfolio Rules

 - No financial stocks or limited partnerships will be purchased.

 - No stock on foreign exchanges or ADRs will be purchased because of different accounting and/or withholding tax on dividends.
+Foreign stocks traded on U.S. exchanges are OK with one exception: The stock of any company whose primary business is in China will not be purchased.

 - The share price must be greater than $4.